kaiwabeya/EventReminder/README.md

 # Event Reminder Slack slash command

-The project is deployment scripts of an event reminding bot of Slack.
+The project includes deployment scripts of an event reminding bot of Slack.
 The bot is implemented with AWS API Gateway and Lambda.

 ## Structure